TranscendComputing/CloudMux/README.md

 Getting Started
 ---------------

-1. Make sure you have ruby installed (greater than 1.9.2) and mongodb.
+1. Make sure you have ruby 1.9.2 or 1.9.3 and mongodb installed.

 2. Create a ruby environment file and source with the following contents (edit your mongo user and password):